-Accessibility, as it relates to e-learning, means that your e-learning course should be accessible to a variety of users–for example, learners with disabilities, the aging population, and those for whom English is a second language.
+Accessibility, as it relates to course content, means that your content should be accessible to a variety of users–for example, learners with disabilities, the aging population, and those for whom English is a second language.
 Simply put, this means that information must be provided in a format that does not rely on a single sense or ability.

 Koehler Center Library